 Quartz, on the other hand, is non-porous and does not have to go through regular re-sealing.
 This means it is highly resistant against staining and is one of the most hygienic countertop options for homeowners.
 Add to that the fact that quartz is extremely strong, making it super durable and you can see why this low maintenance material is not going anywhere soon as the countertop material of choice for many homeowners.

 Quartz now comes in many colors, patterns, and finishing techniques that mimic’s the look of natural stone.
-In 2018, Quartz manufacturers will continue to impress us with manufacturing improvements to keep this countertops option king.
+One of the most current and trending finishes right now is matte.
+In 2019, Quartz manufacturers will continue to impress us with manufacturing improvements to keep this countertops option king.
 Not just for this year, but for quite some time to come.

 Since we have been experiencing a design movement using more textured and tactile surfaces, why not consider it in countertops too.
 Honed and leather surfaces are the most common and can be applied to many different materials, such as granite, marble, and quartz.
 Even though polished is still the most popular, there are advantages to these two others.